-6. Bring ID for baby.
+7. Bring ID for baby.

 You may not automatically think to bring paperwork for baby (especially for a domestic flight), but many airlines will want to see a birth certificate.
 A baby has to be at least 14 days old to fly on most airlines.
 They will not let you on the flight if you cannot prove the baby’s age.

 Traveling out of the country?
 Baby will need a passport.
-If only one parent is traveling, it is always a good idea to carry a consent letter from the other parent consenting to the travel.
+If only one parent is traveling, it is always a good idea to carry a letter from the other parent consenting to the travel.

 When we lived in Vermont, I used to go to Montreal frequently with my daughter.
-We used to take a photo on my phone of my husband holding her with a consent letter in hand before each trip.
+We used to take a photo on my phone of my husband holding her with a consent letter in his hand before each trip.
 I was only asked about it one time.

-7. Strategize your packing when flying with an infant.
+8. Strategize your packing when flying with an infant.

 You’ll have the urge to pack everything conceivable when flying with a baby.
 While it is good to be prepared, the most important thing is accessibility.
 If you have to dig through 18 inches of densely packed baby gear on the plane while holding a crying baby, you might be cursing your preparedness.

 After four children, I’ve worked my way through a fair share of diaper bags, and I always come back to a backpack style.
 It leaves hands free for baby and can fit items for you as well.
 This super-chic cognac leather look one is perfect for travel and can be carried as a backpack, over the shoulder or even strapped onto a stroller easily.

-8. Ziploc bags are lifesavers!
+9. Ziploc bags are lifesavers!

 Pack a couple of big Ziploc bags (gallon size or so).
-Stick diapers and a few wipes in one for quick lavatory changes.
-Use another Ziploc for anything liquid/goopy that you’ll need to pull out at the security checkpoint.
+Stick diapers and a few wipes inside one Ziploc for quick lavatory changes.
+Use another plastic bag for anything liquid/goopy that you’ll need to pull out at the security checkpoint.

-9. Bring a change of clothes for baby.
+10. Bring a change of clothes for baby.
 And for you.

 I hope you never find out how important this tip is.
 It’s still not funny years later.
 I walked off the flight with puke covered jeans wearing an Airtran shirt.

-10. What can you bring for your baby through airport security?
+11. What can you bring for your baby through airport security?

-Formula, pumped breast milk, and baby food are all fair game, EVEN if they are over the 3.4-ounce limit.
+Formula, pumped breast milk and baby food are all fair game, EVEN if they are over the 3.4-ounce limit.
 Just be sure to let the TSA agent know that you have baby items BEFORE putting them through the x-ray machine.
 The agents will hand inspect them.
 It’s a good idea to leave bottles and sippy cups easily accessible to speed up this process.

 Airport Tips When Flying with a Baby

-11. Allow extra time.
+12. Allow extra time.

 There is a good chance you will need to check in at the ticket counter to get a lap child added to your ticket.
 Most airlines will also then check the birth certificate you brought to be sure the baby is not over the lap child age allowed.
 This can take time if there is a long line.

-12. No reserved seat for baby?
+13. No reserved seat for baby?
 Check at the gate.